 Place of Instruction

-- prepare and systemize observational and model data for statistical analysis
+- can prepare and organize observational and model data for statistical analysis

-- deduce the spatial structure of data
+- can deduce the spatial structure of data

 Required Previous Knowledge

 GEOF105 Physics of the Atmosphere and Ocean or equivalent.